tiagodavi70/VizGen/README.md

 # Web-Gen-Viz
 Generate charts on the go, run the server and connect for simple chart construction.
-See the [Unity client](https://github.com/tiagodavi70/Web-Gen-Viz/tree/master/unity-client) and the [web service](https://github.com/tiagodavi70/Web-Gen-Viz/tree/master/chart-generation-service/) for instructions on installation and usage.
+See the [web service](https://github.com/tiagodavi70/Web-Gen-Viz/tree/master/chart-generation-service/) and the [Unity client](https://github.com/tiagodavi70/Web-Gen-Viz/tree/master/unity-client) for instructions on installation and usage.

-# Architecture Overview
+# Overview
 The purpose of the service is to provide simple abstractions for chart generation, mainly in form of images for use in textures.
+The main reason for this format is to ease the usage in 3D tools, mainly [Unity](https://unity.com/).
+It works over [VEGA and VEGA-LITE](https://vega.github.io/) grammars, generating various types of parameterized charts.

+# Technical aspects
+The generated charts are exported in two non-interactive formats, PNG and SVG.
+The interaction in web pages can be made possible with SVG manipulation, and with some tweaks make it fully VEGA compatible.
+On the other hand, on 3D environments, the interaction with 2D charts is a research problem, and we present some solutions.
+With png textures, the charts are transported by the network as a `base64` string, to ease communication.

 # TODO
+* gifs of the library on AR
-* Put some images of it working, a big one at the beginning for overview and some others for example
+* Images of it working, a big one at the beginning for overview and some others for example
-* Needs the architecture image
+* Architecture image
 * step by step video on clean machine

 # Contributions